-Statutes require employers participating in the WRS to enroll all eligible employees.
-Under current law, employees initially hired by a WRS employer on or after July 1, 2011, are eligible to participate in the WRS if the expected duration of employment is one year or more and they are expected to be employed for at least two-thirds of what is considered full-time.
+Under current law, any employee of a participating WRS employer is eligible to participate in the WRS if the expected duration of employment is one year or more and the employee is expected to be employed for at least two-thirds of what is considered full-time.
 Current statutes require five years of service before such an employee is considered vested.